aaronddino/tcl-nap-docker/README.md

 Containerisation (portable runtime execution) of TCL (8.5) Environment with NAP (6.4) installed.
 Used for testing scientific libraries written in TCL with the NAP library.

 ## Docker Image
-A working version of the image is available on Docker Hub:
+A working version of the image is available on Docker Hub: https://hub.docker.com/r/aaronddino/tcl-nap
 ```
 docker pull aaronddino/tcl-nap
 ```
+Run instructions are available on the Docker Hub page.

 ## Self-Setup

-To Build
+### Build
 ```
 docker build -t tcl-nap-env .
 ```

-## Start
+### Start
 To Run
 ```
 docker run -it tcl-nap-env